gfarat/AzureExtendedNetwork/README.md

 **Solution considerations**

-* Routing will be asymmetric​
+* Routing will be asymmetric
-* If you have a firewall between Azure and On-premises: ​
+* If you have a firewall between Azure and On-premises
-* Disable sequence number randomization ​
+* Disable sequence number randomization
-* Enable TCP state bypass​
+* Enable TCP state bypass
-* Require UDP port 4789 open both directions​
+* Require UDP port 4789 open both directions

-**MTU reduced due to VXLAN overhead​**
+**MTU reduced due to VXLAN overhead

 * Broadcasts aren’t going to broadcast (can’t bring your own DHCP, PXE, etc)
-* ​The first three addresses are reserved in Azure subnets​
+* The first three addresses are reserved in Azure subnets
 * Azure Virtual Network Router requires the first address in the subnet
-* ​A slight increase in Latency and throughput may be reduced to ~1Gbps​
+* A slight increase in Latency and throughput may be reduced to ~1Gbps
-* One appliance pair required per subnet must always be running​
+* One appliance pair required per subnet must always be running
 * Additional steps may be required if using some form of SDN on-prem

 Reference:
 https://learn.microsoft.com/en-us/azure/virtual-network/subnet-extension
 https://learn.microsoft.com/en-us/windows-server/manage/windows-admin-center/azure/azure-extended-network